-While Apple has said we will see some new Macs with Apple processors in 2020 and subsequently launched its MacBook Air, MacBook Pro and Mac mini, it looks like we will have to wait until 2021 for the new iMac.
+Apple said we would see some new Macs with Apple processors in 2020 and subsequently launched its MacBook Air, MacBook Pro and Mac mini in November, but there was no new iMac.

 There are lots of reasons why we think it's time for Apple to redesign the iMac: it's not very ergonomic, the design looks dated, and the screen is no longer worth bragging about.
-Our main criticism is that the iMac design hasn't really changed in over a decade.
+As we said at the beginning of this article, our main criticism is that the iMac design hasn't really changed in over a decade.
 This is, in fact, the longest Apple has ever gone without refreshing a product's design.
 We discuss why the iMac needs a redesign here.

 So, on the assumption that Apple must be looking at redesigning the iMac, what do we expect to see?

-We expect to see slimmer bezels and better display tech on the iMac, based on the redesigns that other Macs have undergone.
+Alongside slimmer bezels we expect to see a bigger display and better display tech on the iMac, based on the redesigns that other Macs have undergone.
 By transitioning to slimmer bezels we could see a bigger screen on the iMac without the iMac itself getting any bigger.
 There are in fact rumours that a 23in iMac is destined to replace the 21.5in model (more on that below).

 The new model could take design cues from the Pro Display XDR display (pictured below) and it will apparently adopt an "iPad Pro like design language" and "Pro Display like bezels".
 As per Sonny Dickson's tweet here: